702Padmin/Flyertap-Distributor/README.md

 <br>

 ### 2.)
 Flyertap Admin Web App
-As of right now, the Web Application is just a template of a CRM.
+As of right now, the Web Application is just a template of a CRM. (this can be viewed [here](https://adm.flyertap.com/))

 Built with:
 -  Laravel